How to apply for a passport or an identity card abroad

 - 1 black-and-white or colour photo, taken within the past 6 months.

 - Men aged 18 to 30: passport for a person liable for military service; civilian serviceman certificate or certificate of call-up.
-If these are not available, the authority issuing the passport verifies the national defence liability from the relevant authorities.
+If these are not available, the authority issuing the passport or the identity card verifies the national defence liability from the relevant authorities.
 If the applicant has not performed military or civilian service, the passport is issued for no longer than until the end of the year when the applicant turns 28.

 - Persons with a permanent residence abroad may be required to present a separate certificate of nationality.